 Our Degree Programs

-We offer both undergraduate and graduate-level economics degrees.
-Currently we have both Bachelor of Arts (BA) and Bachelor of Science (BS) in Economics.
-There are four concentrations in the BS Economics.
-Both the BS and BA degrees require 33 semester hours of Economics, but differ with respect to the required cognate courses and are designed to help students achieve different career goals.
+We offer both undergraduate- and graduate-level economics degrees.
+The undergraduate degree is a Bachelor of Science (BS) in Economics, which has four concentrations.
+The four concentrations require between 33 and 39 semester hours of Economics and differ with respect to the required cognate courses, which are designed to help students achieve different career goals.
+The graduate degree is a Master of Science (MS) in Quantitative Economics and Econometrics.

 Economics, BS concentration options